 Professor of Law

-"Teaching at Chase the past four years has been the best professional experience of my career.
+"Teaching at NKU Chase has been the most rewarding experience of my professional life.
 My colleagues and students constantly engage, challenge, and even impress me.
-The quality of the faculty and student body here has been the single most important contribution to my development as a teacher and a scholar."
+The quality of the faculty and students at NKU Chase has been the single most important contribution to my development as a teacher and a scholar."

 Professor Gulinello received his J.D. from the University of Iowa in 1997, where he was a Note & Comment Editor for the Iowa Law Review.
 After graduating from law school, he briefly worked in New York City before moving to Taiwan to work as a foreign attorney for Huang & Partners and Baker & McKenzie (Taipei office).
-In Taiwan, Professor Gulinello practiced general corporate law and mergers & acquisitions.
-He played a major role in advising a local Taiwanese financial conglomerate in one of the largest corporate deals in Taiwanese history.
+In Taiwan, Professor Gulinello practiced general corporate law and mergers and acquisitions.

-He is admitted to practice law in New York State, and he is a member of the American Bar Association and the Order of the Coif.
+He is admitted to practice law in New York, and he is a member of the American Bar Association and the Order of the Coif.

 - JD, The University of Iowa